ziglang/zig/README.md

 ### Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler

-This is the actual compiler binary that we will install to the system.

 *Note: Stage 2 compiler is not yet able to build Stage 3.
 Building Stage 3 is not yet supported.*

+Once the self-hosted compiler can build itself, this will be the actual compiler binary that we will install to the system.
+Until then, users should use stage 1.

 #### Debug / Development Build